avive/avive.github.io/readme.md

 # Serial Tech Entrepreneur, Generalist & Product Leader
 ## PROFESSIONAL SUMMARY

 Entrepreneurial technology leader with 25+ years of experience building innovative digital products.
 Serial founder with multiple successful exits, including a $65M acquisition by Sony.
 Expert in launching and scaling user-friendly applications with exceptional user experiences.
 Blends hands-on technical expertise with visionary leadership in product development and team growth.
 Now focused on driving innovation in Web3, AI, and creative tech.
+My career objective is to build great innovative products.

 🎨 [Portfolio](https://www.behance.net/aviveyal07926b): A showcase of some of the apps I've built
 <br/>